dalvi2312/WhatsApp-Chat-Analyzer/README.md

 ---

-## ⏱️ Estimated Duration

-The complete tutorial walkthrough takes around **2.5 hours**, providing a hands-on, practical learning experience.

----

-## 📽️ Based On
+## ⚠️ Limitations

-This project is based on the YouTube tutorial by [CampusX](https://www.youtube.com/watch?v=Q0QwvZKG_6Q), enhanced with custom improvements and deployment support.
+This project only works on timestamp which is based on 12Hrs Format

 ---